-SARS-CoV-2 is similar to other coronaviruses, like the ones that cause the common cold - and shares many of the same risk factors.
+SARS-CoV-2 is a coronaviruses, as are viruses that cause the common cold - and shares many of the same risk factors.
 It is spread by infected people, who often don't know they are infected because they have no symptoms (asymptomatic) or because their own symptoms have not yet developed.
+(However, unlike the common cold, people infected with SARS-CoV-2 can infect others for 2-3 weeks after they start feeling symptoms.)
 Broadly speaking, our chances of catching this disease are greater if we:

 Unfortunately, these factors also seem to raise the chances of having a more severe case of COVID-19.

 While there is still much to learn about COVID-19, as of this writing, there is general agreement that these underlying medical conditions are associated with more severe COVID-19 symptoms are: